-The increase in the size of your baby during pregnancy will start to put pressure on the veins that lead to the pelvic region.
-This makes it likelier for a clot to form in that region.
+The increase in the size of your baby during pregnancy will start putting pressure on the veins that lead to the pelvic region.
+This makes it likely for a clot to form in that region.

-Who is at the Risk of Getting Blood Clots in Pregnancy?
+Who Is at the Risk of Getting Blood Clots During Pregnancy?

-Having illnesses like heart disease, sickle cell anaemia, thrombophilia, high blood pressure, diabetes or lupus greatly increases your risk of developing blood clots.
+Having illnesses like heart disease, sickle cell anaemia, thrombophilia, high blood pressure, diabetes, or lupus greatly increase your risk of developing blood clots.

 Being over 40 makes your blood more likely to clot, so pregnant women above the age of 35 should take extra care.